Fish Eaters: The Whys and Hows of Traditional Catholicism

 The acceptance of things based on the authority of another is a type of knowledge called "faith" (as an example, we as Catholics believe as we do, by faith, based on the authority of the Church).
 When we're young, we accept by faith what our parents and grandparents tell us.
 Proverbs 15:5 teaches that "a fool laugheth at the instruction of his father: but he that regardeth reproofs shall become prudent."
 When we grow older, we have to discern whom to trust to be reliable conveyers of information, and fonts of wisdom.
 But these days it's more of a struggle to find such people.
 The teachers we should be able to trust our children with have too often become ideologues who work to almost literally brainwash them into believing things that are simply not true.
 We can't trust almost all of our journalists, most of our politicians, far too many of our professors and teachers, many of our priests, and even some in our own families.
 But wise people are still out there, and it's good to find them.

-Some things to look for in a mentor or source of information are honesty, good will, dedication to first principles, ability to reason, carefulness with language, humility, willingness to admit wrong, willingness to say "I don't know" when appropriate, honorable stated motives, honorable ulterior motives (insofar as they can be discerned), expertise, ability to accurately apprehend, ability to clearly and accurately relate information, and, of course, general virtue.
+Some things to look for in a mentor or source of information are honesty, good will, dedication to first principles, ability to reason, carefulness with language, humility, willingness to admit wrong, willingness to say "I don't know" when appropriate, honorable stated motives, honorable ulterior motives (insofar as they can be discerned), actual expertise, ability to accurately apprehend, ability to clearly and accurately relate information, and, of course, general virtue, including seeing his ability to gain expertise as a gift from God and as a way to serve the common good.
 When you find such a person, treasure and learn from him (or her).

 Learn, too, from those who've gone before us (read the words of G. K. Chesterton about "the democracy of the dead" on this site's page about The Logos).
 Hold on to tradition as the lessons our ancestors themselves learned,